jkarun/DesignPatters/src/main/java/com/creational/Singleton/Singleton_Readme.txt

     	We can use the logger utility class as a singleton and provide a global point of reference, so that each user can use this utility and no 2 users access it at same time.

-    3. Configuration File
+    3. Configuration File :
     	This is another potential candidate for Singleton pattern because this has a performance benefit as it prevents multiple users to repeatedly access and read the configuration file or properties file.
 It creates a single instance of the configuration file which can be accessed by multiple calls concurrently as it will provide static config data loaded into in-memory objects.
 The application only reads from the configuration file at the first time and there after from second call onwards the client applications read the data from in-memory objects.

-    4. Cache
+    4. Cache :
     	We can use the cache as a singleton object as it can have a global point of reference and for all future calls to the cache object the client application will use the in-memory object.

 	5. Thread pool.

-Singleton pattern implementation and design concerns with the implementation.
+Singleton pattern implementation and design concerns with the implementation:

     1. Eager initialization
     2. Static block initialization